 Don’t worry if you can’t get here early.
 After you select your concert package you will be able to select a seat upgrade.
 In the past it has been a hassle to get the seat you want with the lottery and festival seating.
 If you do not want to upgrade your seats you will still be able to select seats in the general seating area.

-Please review the lodging or guest house here before you select your concert package.
-All Lodging reservations are for the night of the concert and include Breakfast at the lodge the next morning.
+All Lodge reservations are for the night of the concert and include Breakfast at the lodge the next morning.
 If staying at the lodge you can request 2 twin beds or a queen bed.
 You can also request to share a suite with someone.
 These requests are not guaranteed.
 You will make this request at checkout in the survey.